-In accordance with Uniform Guidance 2 cfr 200.333, financial records, supporting documents, and all other records pertinent to federal awards shall be retained for a period of three years after the award end, with the following qualifications:
+Financial records, supporting documents, and all other records pertinent to federal awards shall be retained for a period of three years after the award end, with the following qualifications:

-- .01 If any litigation, claim, or federal audit is started before the expiration of the 3-year period, the records shall be retained until all litigations, claims, or audit findings involving the records have been resolved. - .02 Records for real property and equipment acquired with Federal funds shall be retained for three years after its final disposition. - .03 Current accounting records are to be maintained in the business and fiscal offices.
-Records acquired in the prior two years to the current period are to be retained in an authorized storage area.
+.01 If any litigation, claim, or federal audit is started before the expiration of the 3-year period, the records shall be retained until all litigations, claims, or audit findings involving the records have been resolved.

+.02 Records for nonexpendable property acquired with Federal funds shall be retained for three years after its final disposition.

+.03 Current accounting records are to be maintained in the business and fiscal offices.
+Records acquired in the prior two years to the current period are to be retained in the college vault or other authorized storage area.